 One of the best ways to travel by boat is from the island of Java to the north of Bali, from Banyuwangi to Menjangan.
 You should also take a boat to go to the Gili islands, the Nusa islands and also to Lombok (even though I prefer to fly to Lombok – the flights are very fast and not very expensive, avoiding any problems with the weather and winds during the journey via boat).

-There are many companies for the trips from Bali to Gili, but I recomend Blue Water Express.
+There are many companies for the trips from Bali to Gili, but I recommend Blue Water Express.
 From Banyuwangi to Menjangan, you can check the times and prices at the site of Indonesia Ferry (the port in Bali is Gilimanuk and the port in Banyuwangi is Ketapang).

 How to get around Indonesia – Train Travel

-In Indonesia the island of Java is well connected by trains.
-You can take a train from Jakarta to Bogor, but also to see some of the main cities on the Island, want to see how?
+In Indonesia, the island of Java is well connected by trains.
+You can take a train from Jakarta to Bogor, but also to see some of the main cities on the Island.
+Want to see how?

 You can take the train from Jakarta to Yogyakarta, a journey of approximately 11 hours, to see the temples and attractions of the most cultural city of Java; and afterward to continue from Yogyakarta to Malang, to see Mount Bromo and other incredible attractions when you’re there (the train journey takes around 7 hours); from Malang you can continue toward Kawah Ijen, taking the train from Malang to Banyuangi (almost 7 hours of travel).

-In addition, for those who wish to get to know Surabaya (the second largest city in Indonesia), the journey from Jakarta to Surabaya can be done by train – on a trip lasting on average 12 hours.
+In addition, for those who wish to get to know Surabaya (the second-largest city in Indonesia), the journey from Jakarta to Surabaya can be done by train – on a trip lasting on average 12 hours.
 Other available train journeys are Yogyakarta-Banyuangi, lasting approximately 13 hours; and Surabaya-Banyuangi, for around 7 hours.

 TIP: how to book air and travel reservations in Indonesia

 The best way to find all of the flights and trains available to your selected destination is through the local travel sites.
 Traveloka.com is a trustworthy site and one I use to book all of my flights and train tickets in Indonesia.
-The site is an excellent option, as it consolidates all available companies in a single location, preventing you from having to look at each of the airline’s sites, and accept international credit cards.
+The website is an excellent option, as it consolidates all available companies in a single location, preventing you from having to look at each of the airline’s sites, and accept international credit cards.
 Tiket.com is also a great option as it is also available in English and accepts international credit cards.

 How to get around Indonesia – Car Travel

-You can get around many parts of the country by reserving a car with driver at hotels or travel agencies at your destination.
+You can get around many parts of the country by reserving a car with a driver at hotels or travel agencies at your destination.
 There are many travel companies in Bali and Yogyakarta, with costs between 500,000 and 800,000 IDR per day.

 If you want to have more flexibility you can use apps such as Go-Jek and Grab, which are similar to Uber in Indonesia and in other Southeastern Asian countries.
 Just be alert as in some areas the apps are not allowed, like in Ubud and some parts of Canggu, because of issues with the local taxi drivers.